Bronislava Nijinska: La Fête Merveilleuse [The Marvelous Festival] (1923)

 Itself largely excerpted from her Aurora's Wedding, the "gala benefit pageant" La Fête was performed by Ballets Russes in the Hall of Mirrors at the Palace of Versailles.
 The gala played to the post-war French taste for theatrical revivals from the 18th-century Ancien régime.
 The well-heeled audience of aristocrats and art patrons came from all over Europe and from America.
 Staged by Nijinska, Tchaikovsky's music was reorchestrated by Stravinsky, and the costumes were by Juan Gris.

 Les Contes de Fées [Stories of the fairies] (1925)

 Les Contes de Fées was another spin-off from The Sleeping Princess, drawn from fairy tales in Aurora's Wedding (originally in Act III of La Belle au bois dormant).
 It premiered at Monte Carlo in February 1925.
 That winter Diaghilev produced it and other ballets in "full dress" even though scenery was not used.

 Her own ballet creations

-Nijinska earned her credits as the sole choreographer for nine works at Ballets Russes during the 1920s.
-All but one were set to modern musical compositions: three by Igor Stravinsky (two ballets, Renard, Noces, and an opera, Mavra); three by contemporary French composers, Francis Poulenc (Biches), Georges Auric (Fâcheux), and Darius Milhaus (Train Bleu); one by a contemporary English composer, Constant Lambert (from the Shakespeare play); and, one by Modest Mussorgsky (Nuit, an opera).
+Nijinska earned her credits as the sole choreographer for nine works at Ballets Russes, eight 1922 to 1924, and one in 1926.
+All bt one were set to modern musical compositions: three by Igor Stravinsky (two ballets, Renard, Noces, and an opera, Mavra); three by contemporary French composers, Francis Poulenc (Biches), Georges Auric (Fâcheux), and Darius Milhaus (Train Bleu); and, one by Modest Mussorgsky (Nuit, an opera).
 One work employed baroque music (Tentations).
+The 1926 ballet Romeo and Juliet had music by English composer Constant Lambert.